All About Period Pains | How to avoid cramps

 Try some — or all — of the following 6 solutions to menstrual cramping:

-Take aspirin: For mild menstrual cramps, take aspirin or another nonsteroidal anti-inflammatory drug, such as ibuprofen or naproxen.
+Over-the-counter pain relief: For mild menstrual cramps, take aspirin or another non-steroidal anti-inflammatory drug, such as ibuprofen or naproxen.
 These types of drugs prevent pain by blocking prostaglandins from being released.
 NSAIDs work best when taken early in the menstrual cycle, as soon as you notice symptoms of dysmenorrhea, or even one to two days before your cycle begins.
 You should only need to take them for a day or two, as cramps typically subside on their own.
 Avoid this type of medication if you have stomach problems, such as ulcers.

 Try home remedies: There are innumerable home remedies and suggestions for alleviating period cramps.
 Some alternative treatments include taking Vitamin B, or magnesium supplements, or the use of acupuncture, yoga, and regular exercise.
 Use of various herbal and dietary supplements has garnered mixed scientific reviews, but some women swear by their supplements of ginger, fennel, or Vitamin E – so if you discover a remedy that works for you, enjoy!